neu-se/CS7580-Fall-2021/assessments/project.md

 * The project report and implementation are submitted on time
 * EITHER:
 	* 1) the project implementation successfully achieves the goals outlined, OR:
 	* 2) the "Project Challenges" section of the report describes in detail the challenges that you faced that prevented you from achieving some goal(s), and the steps that you took to try to overcome those challenges.
-The record of steps that you took to overcome those challenges is sufficiently detailed to demonstrate that, despite not achieving the goals that you set out, you nonetheless put effort into the project throughout the 5 week project period (as opposed to: "I didn't achieve these goals because I ran out of time and only started the project in the last week").
+The record of steps that you took to overcome those challenges is sufficiently detailed to demonstrate that you put a good-faith effort into getting it to to work.

 To receive the grade of **Check-**: the project must satisfy all of these criteria:
 * The project proposal is submitted on time.
 The proposal is roughly one page long and includes a good-faith effort to address each of the 5 points outlined above.